 At the absolute least, they should have a VPN router connected to the network.
 Because manufacturers no longer produce standalone concentrators, this term has become synonymous with VPN concentrators.

 They include the features of multifunctional routers that also have a firewall.
 A VPN concentrator acts as a specialized router.
 They use more complex protocols and algorithms.
+What are the best VPN for China?
+Check Out.

 Is VPN Concentrator a router?